 Let's take the case of Miley Cyrus.
 She’s everywhere.
 She is THE most ubiquitous name in pop culture at the moment, and it’s no accident.
 And most people will say the beginning of this phenomenon was her VMA performance.
 While most of the country responded with shock and feigned outrage / disgust, Cyrus had this to say about it: It was a “strategic hot mess.”

 So, back to “This is brilliant.”
 Here’s why: “Her latest album, ‘Bangerz,’ is at the top of iTunes in 70 countries, and the expectation is that she's going to arrive at the top of Billboard's 200 album chart as well.”
-This statistic is from CNN.
+(Source: CNN.com).
 And what it means is that Miley Cyrus is at the top of what is probably one of the most strategic, carefully executed, subversive marketing machines we’ve seen a long, long time.
 She’s hosted Saturday Night Live.
 She hasn’t missed a single opportunity to unleash her tongue when the camera is trained on her.
 She’s shocked, awed, and most importantly, she’s made people (all people) take notice.
 Want proof?
 Refer to the CNN stat above.

 While not every brand has millions to slide into creating a well-oiled marketing machine, every brand has the ability to employ what Miley did: strategy.
 Every decision she has made has been carefully analyzed, discussed and executed, whether it seems that way or not.
 In fact, her abiliity to make millions think she's 'out of control' is the biggest part of why this is all working so well.
 We don't know we're being marketed to.